Laying Bricks In Cold Weather

-Before you even begin to lay masonry units, your ground and sub-grade should be warmed and prepped.
-Some crews try laying down insulation or building enclosures around their site to try and thaw sub-grade.
-These methods are inefficient, time consuming, and will not provide the heating power necessary to adequately thaw and start building.
+Before you even begin to lay masonry units, your ground and subgrade should be warmed and prepped.
+Some crews try laying down insulation or building enclosures around their site to try to thaw sub-grade.
+These methods are inefficient, time-consuming, and will not provide the heating power necessary to adequately thaw and start building.
 Ground thaw blankets from Powerblanket provide deep and even heating to the most stubborn frozen sub-grade.

 Bulk Material Warmers

 Whether you need a means for protecting temperature-sensitive materials in storage or you need a heating solution for onsite temperature maintenance, consider the Powerblanket Hot Box.
 This versatile heating solution accommodates remote-location use, job site heating, and the transportation of temperature-sensitive materials.
 Imagine transporting materials from job to job, knowing that your mortar, sand, and/or dry mixes will be ready for use when you arrive and well into the day.

 The revolutionary design of Powerblanket Hot Boxes provides uniform heat to all materials stored inside.
 This reduces the chance of having any hot and cold spots.
 If stored properly, masonry materials, chemicals, industrial products, and temperature-sensitive materials will last longer and be more effective.

 Powerblanket concrete curing blankets eliminate the need for heated enclosures and are the best option when it comes to curing.
 They maintain the proper curing temperature no matter what changes in weather occur, keeping the mortar bond strong and lasting.
 Don’t waste time building enclosures.
 Concrete curing blankets easily hang on newly laid walls and will quickly cure your mortar to a strong, durable finish.

 Contact Powerblanket today to find the right winter masonry solutions for your needs at 855.524.2695 or [email protected].